dungeons-of-moria/umoria/moria-manual.md

 class.
 Abilities may be adjusted by high or low stats, and may increase with the level of the character.

-`Fighting`:
+#### `Fighting`

 Fighting is the ability to hit and do damage with weapons or fists.
 Normally a character gets a single blow from any weapon, but if their dexterity and strength are high enough, they may receive more blows per round with lighter weapons.
 Strength and dexterity both modify the ability to hit an opponent.
 This skill increases with the level of the character.

-`Throwing/Bows`:
+#### `Throwing/Bows`

 Using ranged missile weapons and throwing objects is included in this skill.
 Different stats apply to different weapons, but this ability may modify the distance an object is thrown/fired, the amount of damage done, and the ability to hit a creature.
 This skill increases with the level of the character.

-`Saving Throw`:
+#### `Saving Throw`

 A Saving Throw is the ability of a character to resist the effects of a spell cast on them by another person or creature.
 This does not include spells cast on the character by their own stupidity, such as quaffing a nasty potion.
 This ability increases with the level of the character, but then most high level creatures are better at casting spells, so it tends to even out.
 A high wisdom also increases this ability.

-`Stealth`:
+#### `Stealth`

 The ability to move silently about is very useful.
 Characters with good stealth can usually surprise their opponents, gaining the first blow.
 Also, creatures may fail to notice a stealthy character entirely, allowing a character to avoid certain fights.
 This skill is based entirely upon race and class, and will never improve unless magically enhanced.

-`Disarming`:
+#### `Disarming`

 Disarming is the ability to remove traps (safely), and includes picking locks on traps and doors.
 A successful disarming will gain the character some experience.
 A trap must be found before it can be disarmed.
 Dexterity and intelligence both modify the ability to disarm, and this ability increases with the level of the character.

-`Using Magical Devices`:
+#### `Using Magical Devices`

 Using a magical device such as a wand or staff requires experience and knowledge.
 Spell users such as mages and priests are therefore much better at using a magical device than say a warrior.
 This skill is modified by intelligence, and increases with the level of the character.

-`Perception`:
+#### `Perception`

 Perception is the ability to notice something without actively seeking it out.
 This skill is based entirely upon race and class, and will never improve unless magically enhanced.

-`Searching`:
+#### `Searching`

 To search is to actively look for secret doors, floor traps, and traps on chests.
 Rogues are the best at searching, but mages, rangers, and priests are also good at it.
 This skill is based entirely upon race and class, and will never improve unless magically enhanced.

-`Infravision`:
+#### `Infravision`

 Infravision is the ability to see heat sources.
 Since most of the dungeon is cool or cold, infravision will not allow the character to see walls and objects.
 Infravision will allow a character to see any warm-blooded creatures up to a certain distance.
 This ability works equally well with or without a light source.
 The majority of *moria*’s creatures are cold-blooded, and will not be detected unless lit up by a light source.
 All non-human races have innate infravision ability.
 Humans can gain infravision only if it is magically enhanced.

 ### 3.4 Choosing A Race